Framework

 Attestation Power = √ trustScoreFromOne + √ trustScoreFromTwo + ...

+Attestation power is the weight your signal carries across the network.
 Square root means distributed trust beats concentrated trust.
 Ten people giving 10 points each produces more power than one person giving 100.

 Witnessing Makes It Real